top of page

 LINK

-long term.
-The state firm operates in 345 municipalities in the state of Paraná and in 1 municipality in the state of Santa Catarina
+• It provides water and wastewater collection and treatment services under long-term contracts.
+The state-owned company operates in 345 municipalities in the state of Paraná and in one municipality in the state of Santa Catarina.

 LINK